CR96/dotfiles/README.md

 - This entry is searching for "/EFI/ubuntu/shimx64.efi".
 - The file "/EFI/ubuntu/grubx64.efi" must also be present to enter rescue mode.

-Emergency copies of these files are available under "Emergency EFIs" in the Windows home folder.
+Emergency copies of these files are available under `emergency-bootloader` in the Windows home folder.
 They were downloaded from [this Stack Exchange response](https://askubuntu.com/questions/597376), but can also be obtained from an Ubuntu ISO with a little work.

 ## Steps to fix